MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-ski-rental-linear-regression.md

 ## Prerequisites

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 * SQL Server Machine Learning Services - For how to install Machine Learning Services, see the [Windows installation guide](../install/sql-machine-learning-services-windows-install.md) or the [Linux installation guide](../../linux/sql-server-linux-setup-machine-learning.md?toc=%2Fsql%2Fmachine-learning%2Ftoc.json).
-You can also use [Machine Learning Services on Big Data Clusters](../../big-data-cluster/machine-learning-services.md).
+You can also enable [Machine Learning Services on SQL Server Big Data Clusters](../../big-data-cluster/machine-learning-services.md).
 ::: moniker-end
 ::: moniker range="=sql-server-2017||=sqlallproducts-allversions"
 * SQL Server Machine Learning Services - For how to install Machine Learning Services, see the [Windows installation guide](../install/sql-machine-learning-services-windows-install.md).